 This condition defines the scope of this approval.
-Elements of the 241-AN-106 tank system "upstream" of the AN-06A pit are considered within the scope of the Framework Agreement tank waste disposal system.
+Elements of the DSTs "upstream" (with respect to supernate flow) of the DST valve pit identified by the written documentation required by this condition are considered within the scope of the Framework Agreement tank waste disposal system, and outside the scope of this Phase II RBDA approval.

-All equipment used for carrying out retrieval activities external to tanks 241-C-103 and 241-C-109 shall comply with the requirements of 40 CFR 265.191 through 196.
-Tanks 241-C-103 and 241-C-109 proper and any equipment used for retrieval activities internal to these tanks are excluded from this requirement.
-With respect to compliance with the requirements of 40 CFR 265.196 (response to leaks or spills, and disposition of leaking or unfit-for-use tank systems), Energy shall maintain and conduct retrieval operations according to procedures no less stringent than Sections 4.2.2, and 4.6 of the draft process control plan for tanks 241-C-103 and 241-C-109, RPP-21895, Rev. 2.
+2. All equipment used for carrying out retrieval activities external to the C-102 Series tanks shall comply with the requirements of 40 CFR 265.191 through 196.
+The C-

+102 Series tanks proper and any equipment used for retrieval activities internal to these tanks are excluded from this requirement.
+With respect to compliance with the requirements of 40 CFR 265.196 (response to leaks or spills, and disposition of leaking or unfit-for-use tank systems), Energy shall maintain and conduct retrieval operations according to procedures no less stringent than Sections 4.2.2, and 4.6 of the C-102 Series TWRWP, RPP-22393, Rev. 3, as approved by Ecology.

 The purpose of this condition is to ensure that PCB remediation waste management activities actually conducted in the field provide substantial assurance that spills, leaks or releases to the environment will not occur, and that should equipment failures or leaks occur, appropriate steps are taken to mitigate such events.
 For purposes of applying this condition, the cited equipment shall be considered a new tank system.
-Tanks 241-C-103 and 241-C-109 themselves are excluded from this requirement since it is clear that these tanks cannot achieve compliance with these standards.
-The risk of leaks/releases from tanks 241-C-103 and 241-C-109 proper are addressed via Phase II approval conditions 6 and 7, relating to tanks 241-C-103 and 241-C-109 leak detection monitoring and mitigation, and management of post-retrieval remediation waste residuals, respectively.
-The requirement to maintain certain procedures is intended to ensure that retrieval operations conducted according to the approved C-103/C-109 TWRWP document are in compliance with this condition.
-A discussion of equipment expected to be used for retrieval of tanks 241-C-103 and 241-C-109 can be found in Section 3.1.1 of the C-103/C-109 TWRWP.
-In establishing this condition, EPA finds that compliance with the cited standards provides an adequate basis to demonstrate that retrieval activities will not pose an unreasonable risk of injury to health or the environment with respect to ex-tank retrieval equipment.
+The C-102 Series tanks themselves are excluded from this requirement since it is clear that these tanks cannot achieve compliance with these standards.
+The risk of leaks/releases from the C-102 Series tanks proper are addressed via Phase II approval conditions 6 and 7, relating C-102 Series tank leak detection monitoring and mitigation, and management of post-retrieval remediation waste residuals, respectively.

+The requirement to maintain and conduct operations according to certain procedures is intended to ensure that retrieval operations conducted according to the approved C-102 Series TWRWP document are in compliance with this condition.
+A discussion of equipment expected to be used for retrieval of the C-102 Series tanks can be found in Section 3.1.1 of the C-102 Series TWRWP.
+Procedures for operating this equipment, and specific decision criteria for identifying and responding to leaks, are provided in the referenced sections of the C-102 Series TWRWP.
+These sections of the TWRWP provide documentation of a floor on the level of performance that can be expected from application of the standards in 40 CFR 265.196 with respect to the TSCA no unreasonable risk criteria.
+In establishing this condition, EPA finds that compliance with the cited standards and operating requirements provides an adequate basis to demonstrate that retrieval activities will not pose an unreasonable risk of injury to health or the environment with respect to ex-tank retrieval equipment.

-3) Energy shall complete a formal waste compatibility assessment of wastes in tanks 241-C-103 and 241-C-109 according to HNF-SD-QM-OCD-015 and Section 3.1.1 of the C-103/C-109 TWRWP, RPP-21895, Rev. 2.
-Energy shall provide notice of availability of the waste compatibility assessment report to the EPA contacts listed in Phase I approval Condition 6 prior to the start of retrieval activities covered by this approval.
+3. Energy shall complete a formal waste compatibility assessment of wastes in the C-102 Series tanks according to HNF-SD-QM-OCD-015 and Section 3.1.1 of the C-102 Series TWRWP, RPP-22395, Rev. 3, as approved by Ecology.
+Energy shall provide a copy of the waste compatibility assessment report to the EPA contacts listed in Phase I approval Condition 6 no less than thirty (30) days prior to the start of retrieval activities covered by this approval, or at such other time as EPA may approve of in writing and in advance.
 Electronic mail communication is acceptable for this notification.
-Energy shall provide a printed or electronic copy of this report to EPA upon request.